rohitgeddam/FindMyRoomie/README.md

 # FindMyRoomie 👯‍♂️

-FindMyRoomie is a Web Application that provides a platform for NC State students to find roomates of their preference.
-The software has functionalities that allows you to filter and choose your ideal roommate.
+FindMyRoomie is a Web Application that provides a platform for NC State students to find roommates of their preference.
+The stakes are high when it comes to finding your best roommate because this relationship starts with a living relationship :sweat_smile:  We understand how stressful this can be.
+FindMyRoomie is a one-stop solution to your roommate's finding needs.
+Our software has functionalities that allow you to filter and choose your ideal roommate.
 But if that is too much work for you, we also provide roommate suggestions based on your preferences!
+Any NC State student could  sign up with their NC State Email ID from any corner of the world in our website and begin searching for roomates.

 The software is free for use to anyone, and we also welcome any contributions to improve our software application (Please read our [Contributions.md](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CONTRIBUTING.md) file for more details).
 If you would like to cite our repository, please check our [Citations.cff](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CITATION.cff) file.

 <p align = "center">
 <img width = "400", src = "https://user-images.githubusercontent.com/52373569/194727868-201a036a-c400-46c4-b359-98777a92ce86.gif">